 Remember to plant your trap crop before your main crop.
 Flea beetles are attracted to whatever food source appears first.
 If you time it right, your flea beetle problem will infest your intended host plant.
 Then you can spray insecticide on your trap crop, killing the beetles before your main crop begins growing.

-Using fast-acting methods
+Using fast-acting methods to control flea beetles

 If you’ve already got some flea beetles you need to get rid of, you can try insecticidal soap.
 Cover your plants with the specialized soap mixed with water.
 Don’t rinse immediately after application.
 Wait several minutes and then rinse off the soap.
 Insecticidal soap works right away.

 Neem oil is another fast-acting option for controlling flea beetles.
 Dilute neem oil with water and add to a spray bottle.
 Spray all leaves thoroughly, including the underside.

 You can also treat the soil with entomopathogenic nematodes.
 Beneficial nematodes attack flea beetle larvae in the soil.
 They help keep flea beetles in check since the nematode will attack them before they make it to the adult stage in their lifecycle, when they do the most damage to vegetable gardens.